 For charitable nonprofits, constitutional stakeholders are your board members or trustees if your organization is incorporated.
 For unincorporated nonprofit associations, the board members might be called the management committee.

-In either case, constitutional stakeholders have responsibility for managing the organization.
+In either case, constitutional stakeholders have the responsibility for managing the organization.
 For a charitable nonprofit, those board responsibilities are well defined.
-In fact, board members can get into legal difficulties if they do not administer the charity responsibly.
+Board members can get into legal difficulties if they do not administer the charity responsibly.

 The largest pothole for board member are conflicts of interest.
 Such potential conflicts are rife and must be diligently avoided.
 Board members must not base decisions about the charity on their personal interests or their relationships or loyalty with or to other persons or organizations.